-Fatigue life predictions of structures and systems has been one of our most common applications over three decades, correlating results with physical test data where it is available.
+Fatigue life prediction of structures and systems has been one of our most common applications over three decades, correlating results with physical test data where it is available.
 Whether the excitations are static or dynamic, regular or completely random, we ensure designs meet their requirements for safe-life or damage-tolerant design.

-We have experience in fatigue life predictions within many industries, from mixing vessels and ship-based rotating equipment to specialty bridges subject to multiple crossings, applying relevant codes such as Eurocode, PD5500 and DNV CN30-7.
-Depending on requirements, leading fatigue software tools are available through ANSYS.
+We have experience in fatigue life predictions within many industries, from mixing vessels and ship-based rotating equipment to speciality bridges subject to multiple crossings, applying relevant codes such as Eurocode, PD5500 and DNV CN30-7.

 We have significant experience handling large deformation problems involving extensive contact and rigid body motion, covering nuclear, aerospace, automotive, electronic and consumer products among other industries.
 Some of these applications exploit our complementary capabilities to model metal forming processes.

 With specialised skills in the analysis of GRP, sandwich, honeycomb and other anisotropic composite materials, we have undertaken a range of projects in aerospace and other industries requiring strong, lightweight structures.